ZURASTA/sherbet/README.md

 The database options can be configured by providing the config for the key `Sherbet.Service.Repo`.

 For details on how to configure an [Ecto repo](https://hexdocs.pm/ecto/Ecto.Repo.html).

-__Note:__ If a PostgreSQL database is used, the service will create a custom type.
-For details on how to interact with this type, see the [EctoEnum docs](http://hexdocs.pm/ecto_enum).